JoaoAmaro2001/NeuroscienceTasks/README.md

 # task-experiment2_mri
-Passive video watching task fir MRI
+Passive video watching task for MRI.

+## Features
+This task can be run in both portuguese and english.

 ## Setup
 - This task needs to be run from its root directory.